Book 2 of a series

 The wonderfully depicted Police Inspector would rather Miss Lawrence could keep her inquisitive nose out of things.
 But then there is also a murder to solve...

-Miss Lecky has created an interesting character, alongside a brilliant supporting cast.
-Footprints In The Sand is an exciting read and an entertaining plot, all bound up in a splendid attention to period detail and some brilliant writing.
+Miss Lecky has created an interesting character, alongside an interesting supporting cast.
+Footprints In The Sand is an entertaining read, bound up in a splendid attention to period detail.
+I would suggest to read the first in the series before this one, though, as there is very little backstory, which could be confusing to someone coming straight in to this title.